lloydroc/lloydroc.github.io/content/post/hardware/uart-rpi-and-arduino.md

 ### Terminal Cooked mode versus Raw Mode

 There are two modes for a Terminal in Linux.
 Cooked Mode - also known as Canonical Mode, and Raw mode - also known as non-canonical mode.
 The difference really is Cooked mode will read a line at a time, and Raw mode will read a character at a time.
 [Here](http://web.archive.org/web/20161224020948/http://www.lafn.org:80/~dave/linux/terminalIO.html) is a great explanation of this.
-For this example we'll use Raw Mode so we're sending a character (byte) at a time from the Rasberry Pi to the Arduino.
+For this example we'll use Raw Mode so we're sending a character (byte) at a time from the Raspberry Pi to the Arduino.

 ## C Header to Communicate with the UART